Kröv: Geography

 The municipality lies on the Moselle between the town of Traben-Trarbach and Kinheim.
 Kröv is made up of the main centre, also called Kröv, and the considerably smaller outlying centre of Kövenig, lying east of the main centre and separated from it by the heights of Mont Royal.
 Kröv belongs to the Verbandsgemeinde of Traben-Trarbach.
 Before July 2014, it was the seat of the former Verbandsgemeinde of Kröv-Bausendorf.

 History

 The placename derives from the original Gallo-Romance croviacum, which later became a Merovingian kingly estate.
-The municipality’s first documentary mention came under the Carolingian king Lothair II in 862.
+The municipality's first documentary mention came under the Carolingian king Lothair II in 862.
 Kröv was part of the Kröver Reich (a royal estate named for Kröv).
-The village belonged until 1815 to the Département de la Sarre, and after Napoleon’s final defeat, to Prussia.
+The village belonged until 1815 to the Département de la Sarre, and after Napoleon's final defeat, to Prussia.
 Since 1947, it has been part of the then newly founded state of Rhineland-Palatinate.

 The Nazi and Hitler Youth leader Baldur von Schirach withdrew to Kröv after his release from prison in 1966, dying and being buried here several years later (1974).
-Schirach’s gravestone at the Kröv graveyard bears the epitaph “Ich war einer von Euch” – “I was one of you”.
+Schirach's gravestone at the Kröv graveyard bears the epitaph “Ich war einer von Euch” – “I was one of you”.

+On August 6th, 2024, a multi-story hotel collapsed in the centre of Kröv, killing two persons.
+Seven buried persons could be rescued alive.
+The building had been erected in the 17th century.